1981 Pacific typhoon season: Tropical Depression

-This system was recognized by the Hong Kong Royal Observatory.
 A tropical depression formed in the South China Sea on November 7, and moved inland into Vietnam on the 10th.
+This system was only recognized by the Hong Kong Royal Observatory and the China Meteorological Administration.

 Typhoon Hazen (Yeyeng)

 A tropical disturbance developed along a trough east of Guam.
 Its circulation improved, and a low pressure center formed on November 13.
 It became a tropical depression by the morning of November 14, and a tropical storm that evening.
 Moving on a general westward track across the western Pacific, it moved over northern Saipan on the afternoon of November 15, bringing gusts approaching typhoon force.
 Hazen moved about 110 km north of Guam before reaching typhoon strength on early on November 16.
 Its intensity fluctuated on November 17 and November 18 as Hazen interacted with a nearby frontal zone.
 Weakening as it neared the Philippines, Hazen moved just south of Catanduanes Island, entering the South China Sea.
 Never recovering from the mountainous archipelago, Hazen struck Vietnam about 280 km east-northeast of Hanoi, and dissipated as it entered southeast China.